-- Alkaline batteries: Domestically manufactured batteries made after 1994 no longer contain mercury and can be disposed of in the trash.
+- Alkaline Batteries: Batteries currently manufactured in the United States contain no mercury and can be disposed of in the trash.

-- Nickel-cadmium rechargeable batteries: Do NOT dispose of in the trash.
+- Rechargeable Batteries (including Li-Ion, Ni-Cd, Ni-MH, Ni-ZN and SSLA/Pb): Do NOT dispose of in the trash.
 Take to a retail collection location or a municipal recycling center that accepts rechargeable batteries.
-The Rechargeable Battery Recycling Corporation (RBRC) operates a collection program through selected retail stores and municipal recycling programs.
-There are currently over 400 collection sites in Massachusetts that are free to residents.
-Call 800-8-BATTERY for the nearest retail collection location
+There are more than 400 collection sites in Massachusetts that are free to residents.
+Call 800-8-BATTERY or search Call2Recycle for the nearest retail collection location

-- Lithium batteries: Hold for household hazardous waste collection day.
+- Lithium Batteries: Hold for a local household hazardous waste collection day.

-- A state contract for recycling is available for municipalities and public sector agencies, titled FAC53.
-For a copy of the award notice, see: Comm-PASS - The Commonwealth's Procurement Access & Solicitation System (If you are not familiar with how the system works, visit the Comm-PASS Resource Center.)
+- A state contract for battery recycling is available for municipalities and public sector agencies.
+For a copy of the award notice, visit the COMMBUYS Electronic Procurement System and search for contract number FAC53.